Equisingularity and EIDS: Generic hyperplane sections

 The additivity result also shows that for any hyperplane $H$ for which the multiplicities are defined, $e(JM(_iX)_H, N(_iX))\ge e(JM(_iX), N(_iX))$, so that the stratified generic hyperplanes minimize these multiplicities.

-At this point we have two sets of generic hyperplanes.
-Those which are stratified generic, and those which give the the generic plane sections whose Euler characteristic appears in \ref{formula}.
-We show that those which are stratified generic give generic plane sections for all of the formulas of type \ref{formula}, establishing a minimality result in terms of the topology of these sections.
-We say that a hyperplane $H$ is {\it topologically minimal} for an {EIDS} $X$, if for all $i$ such that $_iX$ has positive dimension, $(-1)^{dim _iX-1}{\chi}( \widetilde{_iX\cap H},0)$ is minimal among all hyperplanes $H$.
+Next, we show that the stratified generic hyperplanes give generic plane sections for all of the formulas of type \ref{formula}, establishing a minimality result in terms of the topology of these sections.
+We say that a hyperplane $H$ is {\it topologically minimal} for an {EIDS} $X$, if for all $i$ such that $_iX$ has positive dimension, $(-1)^{dim _iX-1}{\chi}( {_iX\cap H},0)$ is minimal among all hyperplanes $H$.

 \begin{Prop} Let $X$ be an {EIDS} singularity.
 Then $H$ is stratified generic for $X$ if and only if $H$ is topologically minimal for $X$. \end{Prop} \begin{proof} It follows from \ref{formula} and the last proposition that $H$ is stratified generic for $X$ if and only if